Repelled point processes with application to numerical integration: Introduction

+Finally, a fourth approach considers expectations under more regularly spread probability distributions than i.i.d.\ or Markov chain draws, as in randomized quasi-Monte Carlo (RQMC) \citep{Owen2008} or with determinantal point processes (DPPs) \citep{BarHar2020,CoeMazAmb2021,BeBaCh20}.
+Our contribution is of the latter kind, taking an expectation under a well-spread random set of points.
+But while the cost of sampling the DPP in \citep{BarHar2020} is (at least) cubic in $N$ \citep{GaBaVa19}, we aim at keeping the sampling cost quadratic, to match the costs of the aforementioned works of \cite{DelPor2016} and \cite{shetty2022distributioncompressionnearlineartime}, while still introducing enough dependence to force variance reduction.

-Our inspiration comes from a set of results in stochastic geometry, on gravitation allocation \citep{ChaPelal2010,NazSodVol2007}, hyperuniform point processes \citep{Tor2018, Cos2021, Kla2019}, and systems of points with Coulomb interactions \citep{Ser2019}.
+Our inspiration comes from a set of results in stochastic geometry, on gravitational allocation \citep{ChaPelal2010,NazSodVol2007}, hyperuniform point processes \citep{Tor2018, Cos2021, Kla2019}, and systems of points with Coulomb interactions \citep{Ser2019}.
 Loosely speaking and for our purpose, a point process is a random locally finite set of points in $\mathbb{R}^d$.
-A natural reference is the homogeneous Poisson point process, whose points in a compact set are i.i.d.\ uniform random variables, once we condition on the number of points in that compact set.
-At the other end of the spectrum, the counting statistics of \emph{hyperuniform} point processes yield Monte Carlo estimators with mean square error decaying at a faster rate than the Poisson point process.
-For instance, \cite{Kla2019} study the candidate hyperuniform point process that results from applying Lloyd's algorithm iteratively to a Poisson point process.
-In a similar vein but leaving aside any iterative scheme for mathematical tractability, we propose to use gravitational allocation to yield, if not necessarily a faster rate, at least a provable variance reduction compared to Poisson.
-Imagining that the points of a Poisson point process repel each other through a Coulomb interaction, we perform a \emph{single} step of a numerical scheme to integrate the corresponding differential equation.
-We obtain what we call the repelled Poisson point process, and we show that, for a quadratic cost, the variance of the resulting Monte Carlo estimator is smaller than under the initial Poisson point process.
-We note that \emph{repelled point processes}, resulting from the same repulsion procedure applied to an arbitrary point process, are objects of independent interest.
+A natural reference is the homogeneous Poisson point process (PPP), whose points in a compact set are i.i.d.\ uniform random variables, once we condition on the number of points in that compact set.
+At the other end of the spectrum, the counting statistics of \emph{hyperuniform} point processes yield Monte Carlo estimators with mean squared error decaying at a faster rate than the PPP.
+For instance, \cite{Kla2019} study the candidate hyperuniform point process that results from applying Lloyd's algorithm iteratively to a PPP.
+In a similar vein but leaving aside any iterative scheme for mathematical tractability, we propose to use gravitational allocation to yield a provable variance reduction compared to the PPP.